To Win, Wear Every Hat

 Services for Threat & Attack Simulation

-For more secure results, customer must shrink attack surfaces, identify and analyze possible threats, modernize tools, assess policies and procedures, and test, test, test.
+For more secure results, customers must shrink attack surfaces, identify and analyze possible threats, modernize tools, assess policies and procedures, and test, test, test.

 Structured offers the following threat and attack simulation services to probe existing defenses for weaknesses so that they can be remediated.